stonecharioteer/blog/_drafts/authorization-using-oso.md

 A policy is declared in a language known as Polar.
 Polar takes inspiration from Prolog, and I like to think of its rule system as a paradigm you'd find in Rust's pattern matching.
 Don't let any of this intimidate you: I'll get to it later.
-For now, all you need to know is that we've added `allow("user", "can_use", "this_program");` to the policies in the `oso_object` object.
+For now, all you need to know is that we've added the _line_ `allow("user", "can_use", "this_program");` to the policies in the `oso_object` object.